Running Interactive Scripts

 }

-Ideally, though we’d update the character count every time the user types into an input box, but that requires running JavaScript on every key press.
+Ideally, though we’d update the character count every time the user types into an input box.
+That requires running JavaScript on every key press.
 Let’s implement that next.

 The browser executes JavaScript code as soon as it loads the web page, but that code often wants to change the page in response to user actions.